Hopewell woman reunited with stolen pendant: ‘You can’t replace this’

 But just hours after CBS 6 broadcast Thomas' story, a Hopewell woman reached out about her precious family heirloom that was taken from her years ago.

-Lynn Colacone said the pendant was stolen from her home during a burglary on April 2016.
+Lynne Colacone said the pendant was stolen from her home during a burglary on April 2016.

 "Somebody broke into my home, took my jewelry box, emptied one out and took the other one," she recalled.
 "Although I lost a lot great jewelry you can’t replace this.
 My brother gave it to my mother on the first Valentines Day after my father passed away."